 Osteoarthritis of the ankle: methods for joint-preservation

 Arthritis of the ankle - wear of the ankle - typically affects younger patients.
-The ankle is actually less susceptible to arthritis than the hip or knee.
+The ankle is less susceptible to arthritis than the hip or knee.
 Therefore, arthritis developing in the ankle is usually promoted by specific causes, typically accidents.
-Only 5% - 10% of all cases of arthritis of the ankle occur as primary arthritis of the ankle, i.e. without specific cause.
+Only 5% - 10% of all cases of arthritis of the ankle occur as primary arthritis of the ankle, i.e. without specific a cause.

 How does arthritis of the ankle feel?

 With arthritis of the ankle, the patient feels as though he or she first has to "warm up the ankle" after a period of sitting or resting.
 The joint is "stiff" and frequently swollen as well.
-It is also not able to handle strain as well any more: Following physical strain, the ankle afflicted by arthritis is still sore and swollen days later.
+It is also not able to handle strain as well anymore: Following physical strain, the ankle afflicted by arthritis is still sore and swollen days later.
 The quality of life declines greatly, as ankle pain increases whilst walking, when suffering from arthritis of the ankle.

 Movement accompanied by shock to the joint, such as jogging or playing tennis, becomes totally impossible.
 The ankle aches and stiffens.
 Arthritis of the talocalcaneal joint is also a widespread disease.
 In the final stages of arthritis, the ankle is painfully stiff.
 It is then replaced with an ankle prosthesis or stiffened through arthrodesis.
 This allows the patient with severe arthritis of the ankle to remain mobile in everyday life.

 Cause: Defective position or the result of an injury

 The degenerative disease (arthritis) of the talocalcaneal and subtalar joint - unlike arthritis in the hip and knee - often develops as a result of an old ankle injury: